Hoyasumii/avengers-endgame/README.md

-(The screen first panels up to an arro
+(The screen first panels up to an arrow